United States Search and Rescue Task Force

 - “Buddy system” – keep a regular watch on each other's faces, cheeks, ears for signs of frostnip/frostbite

 - Keep a regular “self check” for cold areas, wet feet, numbness or anesthesia

 - If at any time you discover a cold injury, stop and rewarm the area (unless doing so places you at greater risk).

 12. Eye Injuries

 a.
 Freezing of Cornea

 - Caused by forcing the eyes open during strong winds without goggles

-After rewarming the eyes must be completely covered with patches for 24 - 48
+- Treatment is very controlled, rapid rewarming e.g. placing a warm hand or compress over the closed eye.
+After rewarming the eyes must be completely covered with patches for 24 – 48 hours.

 b.
 Eyelashes freezing together